aws-samples/amazon-textract-a2i-dynamodb-handwritten-tabular/README.md

 * README.md - this file

-* textract-hand-written-a2i.ipynb - Jupyter Notebook containing details of how to use Amazon Textract to extract the content of your documents containing hand-written tabular data, setup and send to a human review loop, and augment the extracted invoice content for downstream processing.
+* Amazon A2I with Amazon Textract Handwritten Tables.ipynb - Jupyter Notebook containing details of how to use Amazon Textract to extract the content of your documents containing hand-written tabular data, setup and send to a human review loop, and augment the extracted invoice content for downstream processing.

 * cfntextracta2i.yaml - this file contains the infrastrcutre code used by AWS CloudFormation to deploy notebook in your aws account.